survivejs/webpack-book/manuscript/extending/01_loaders.md

 But what's the point?
 You can pass to loaders through webpack entries.
 Instead of pointing to pre-existing files as you would in a majority of the cases, you could give to a loader that generates code dynamically.

 T> If you want to return `Buffer` output, set `module.exports.raw = true`.
-The flag overrides the default behavior which expects a string is returned.
+The flag overrides the default behavior, which expects a string is returned.

 {pagebreak}

-## Writing Files
+## Writing files

 Loaders, like _file-loader_, emit files.
 Webpack provides a single method, `this.emitFile`, for this.
 Given _loader-runner_ does not implement it, you have to mock it: